mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

 with a BSON document or map type instead of a struct type with fixed fields.
 See `Why are extraOptions and kmsProviders maps?`_.

-.. option:: extraOptions.csflePathOverride
+.. option:: extraOptions.csflePath

    :type: :ts:`undefined | string`
    :default: :ts:`undefined`

-   .. |opt-path-override| replace:: :option:`extraOptions.csflePathOverride`
+   .. |opt-path-override| replace:: :option:`extraOptions.csflePath`

    Allow the user to specify an absolute path to a csfle_ dynamic library to load.
 Refer: